flattenthecurve/guide/README.md

 # How to contribute
 This content is work in progress, please check back often as it will likely change.

-If you want to help, we need these roles:
+If you want to help, here is how:

-# Request or suggest an update or change
+# I want to suggest an update or change

 English content is here: https://github.com/flattenthecurve/guide/tree/master/_content/en